Global Changes and Society 2013

 - Created a website highlighting activities and sharing resources between stakeholders and building on GIS database and AP archive

-- Created creek-related K-12 lesson plans (hosted on webpage)
+- Created creek-related K-12 lesson plans

 - Drafted sustainable “best practices” for leases of Research Park